denpalrius/data-processing-app/README.md

 Diffeent layers of restrictions have been placed for file/mime types from the frontend, the upload service and the processing service.
 For preview, use either a `CSV` or `Excel` file.

+> For quick prototyping, most of the secrets are in plain text and included with the config files.
+An idel situation would be to use a secret store to store and retrieve them.

 ## Cleaning Up

 To stop and remove the Docker Compose services, run the following command: